Three Egg Harbor Township students involved in car crash

-EGG HARBOR TOWNSHIP — Three students from the township were involved in a car crash Tuesday that required one of them to be extricated by firefighters, according to a police news release.
+EGG HARBOR TOWNSHIP — Three students from the township were involved in a car crash Tuesday that required one of them to be extricated by firefighters, police said.

-The crash occurred around 7:15 a.m. on Mill Road.
-A 2019 Audi A4, being driven by a 17-year-old student, had been approaching the intersection at Tremont Avenue when another vehicle entered the intersection.
-The student to try steer out of the way, but then lost control of the car, swerving off the road and hitting a tree.
+The crash occurred about 7:15 a.m. on Mill Road.
+A 2019 Audi A4, being driven by a 17-year-old, was approaching Tremont Avenue when another vehicle entered the intersection.
+The student tried to steer out of the way but lost control of the car, swerving off the road and hitting a tree, police said in a news release.

-Traffic was diverted from the scene of the crash for about two hours, police said.
+Traffic was diverted from the scene for about two hours, police said.

-There was one front-seat and one back-seat passenger in the A4 during the crash, both of whom were also 17-year-old students from Egg Harbor Township, police said.
+There was one front-seat and one back-seat passenger in the A4, both of whom were also 17-year-olds from the township, police said.

-The driver and back-seat passenger were injured in the crash and taken to local hospitals for treatment.
+The driver and back-seat passenger were injured and taken to local hospitals, police said.
+The front-seat passenger was trapped in the car for about 45 minutes and sustained multiple leg fractures and internal injuries.

 People are also reading…

-The front-seat passenger was trapped in the car for about 45 minutes and sustained multiple leg fractures and internal injuries.

-The Bargaintown Volunteer Fire Company extricated him from the crash and he was transported to Cooper University Hospital for treatment.
+The Bargaintown Volunteer Fire Company extricated him from the crash, and he was transported to Cooper University Hospital, police said.

 Contact Chris Doyle